A Swabian Regional Specialty similar to the Ravioli:

 “Schwäbische Maultaschen” has been recognized as a regional specialty by the Gazette of the European Communities.
 This means that genuine Maultaschen have to be produced in Swabia, Baden-Württemberg, or the Swabian speaking areas of Bavaria.

-So next time you travel in the Baden-Württemberg region, be sure to try these “little ones who cheat the Lord”, but hopefully not at Lent.Does this help or do you have a problem with this?
+So next time you travel in the Baden-Württemberg region, be sure to try these “little ones who cheat the Lord”, but hopefully not at Lent.Hopefully these tips have been helpful.
+What do you think?